Immigration officer: Inland

 A specially-trained Immigration Officer working in a Criminal Investigation Team also has the power to arrest without warrant any person that he has reasonable suspicion of committing criminal offences of obtaining or seeking to obtain leave to remain by deception, assisting unlawful immigration to a member state, helping an asylum seeker to enter the UK, and assisting entry to UK of anyone in breach of a deportation or exclusion order; and also several non-immigration criminal offences such as conspiracy to defraud, bigamy, perjury, theft, obtaining services by deception, fraud, forgery and counterfeiting, trafficking for sexual exploitation, possessing and making false identity documents.

 An Immigration Officer can enter and search a premises owned or occupied by someone arrested for an offence without warrant for nationality documents.

 It is an offence to assault an Immigration Officer, and an Immigration Officer may arrest a person if they reasonably suspect that the person has committed or is about to commit that offence.

 At all times, an Immigration Officer may arrest any person that he has a reasonable suspicion of committing an indictable offence using the "any person powers" (also known as citizen's arrest) contained in Section 24A of the Police and Criminal Evidence Act 1984.

 Hong Kong

 The immigration legislation in Hong Kong is enforced by the Immigration Department.
+They are also tasked with protecting the territory against terrorism, distributing identity cards and official travel documents, and take care of issues related to the territory's census and potential discrimination against those engaged in immigration related processes in Hong Kong.

+Indonesia

+Indonesian immigration officers are immigration officers who have the status of State Civil Apparatus (Indonesian: Aparatur Sipil Negara) and serve as law enforcers and public servants at the forefront of guarding the country's gates.
+Based on the latest government structure, the Directorate General of Immigration (Indonesian: Direktorat Jenderal Imigrasi) is under the Ministry of Immigration and Correction of the Republic of Indonesia, a new ministry resulting from the split of the Ministry of Law and Human Rights.